-Other financial liabilities, including borrowings, are initially measured at fair value, net of transaction costs.
-They are subsequently measured at amortised cost using the effective interest method, with interest expense recognised on an effective yield basis.
+Other financial liabilities, including borrowings, trade payables and other short-term monetary liabilities, are initially measured at fair value net of transaction costs directly attributable to the issuance of the financial liability.
+They are subsequently measured at amortised cost using the effective interest method.
+For the purposes of each financial liability, interest expense includes initial transaction costs and any premium payable on redemption, as well as any interest or coupon payable while the liability is outstanding.